 Handicraft is where Scouts can learn to work with their hands, woodcarving, leatherwork, & other art projects that they will bring home at the end of the week.
 It's a great place for those Scouts who are detail-oriented, like creative expression, or just want to have fun!
-Open Handicraft runs for two periods a day during which Scouts, & leaders alike, are welcome to come & work on independent projects.
+Open Handicraft runs for two periods a day during which Scouts & leaders are welcome to work on merit badges or independent projects.

-Art (EVEN) Leatherwork now 2hrs Photography (ODD)

-Basketry Metalwork now 3hrs Woodcarving now 3hrs
+Merit Badges Art (EVEN yrs) Basketry

+Leatherwork 2 hours Metalwork 3 hours Photography (ODD yrs) Woodcarving 3 hours

 Handyman Pewter-Create a project using the materials used in Handicraft.
 The project must be of good quality & could pass for a badge requirement.
 Open to all scouts & adult leaders.
-Projects made for merit badge qualify for this award.
+Projects made for merit badges qualify for this award.

-Knife Master Pewter-Using your knife, you must cut the skin off an entire apple in one piece in under two minutes.
+Knife Master Pewter-Using your knife, you must cut the skin off an apple in one piece in under two minutes.
 Sounds easy, right?
 Be a Gold Knife Master if you peel an apple in less than 1 minute!

 Handyman of the Week-An award given to one scout each week that has demonstrated to the Handicraft staff that they are the handiest & most creative scout in camp.